saoudrizwan/kamisama/README.md

 -   Emitted when a promise throws an error that is not caught, possibly hanging an http request or halting expected execution, putting your application in an unexpected state.
 -   Normally this doesn't crash the process like `uncaughtException`, but Node promises that in future versions this will change.
 It is best to treat this event like an `uncaughtException`, restarting your server with kamisama and logging the error to to prevent this from happening again.
--   For example, you can inspect the unhandled rejection's reason and promise and send it off to a service like Sentry before shutting down gracefully
+-   For example, you can inspect the unhandled rejection's reason and promise and send it off to a service like Sentry before shutting down gracefully.
     ```javascript
     process.on("unhandledRejection", async (reason, promise) => {
         // send information to logger or error tracking service like Sentry...